Golden Milk (Turmeric Latte) Recipe for Your Body Type

 Making a Golden Milk Paste

-For convenience, you can prepare a golden milk paste in advance.
+For convenience, prep a golden milk paste in advance.

 Golden Milk Paste Recipe